 Now, if you’ve poked around and can’t seem to find what you’re after, gather the information that you’ll need before contacting us - see below!

-- Support ID - Your Support ID tells us who you are, and gives us an idea of the scale of your PaperCut deployment.
+Customer Reference Number - Your Customer Reference Number tells us who you are, and gives us an idea of the scale of your PaperCut deployment.
 It can be found on the ‘About’ tab of the PaperCut administration console, next to ‘Support’.
 See here for steps and screenshots: How do I find my PaperCut Support ID or Customer Reference Number (CRN).
-Your Customer Reference Number allows us to look up your license information, and see useful details about your setup - e.g. how many devices you’re licensed for, or how many users you’re licensed for, and if you’re eligible for Premium Support and free upgrades!
+Your Customer Reference Number allows us to look up your license information, and see useful details about your setup - e.g. how many devices you’re licensed for, or how many users you’re licensed for, and if you have current Maintenance and Support (M&S) and access to free upgrades!

 Edition, Version, and Build - It’s possible that your problem is specific to a particular version of PaperCut.
 In fact, if the version you’re running isn’t the latest and greatest, there’s a chance we’ve fixed it already!
 You can find this information on the ‘About’ tab of the PaperCut administration console, next to “Version Info”.
-Make sure to include all of the edition (e.g. ‘NG’ or ‘MF’), the version (e.g. ‘15.2’), and the build (e.g. ‘33771’).
-Oh, and whilst you’re here, click the “Check for updates” button found just below, next to ‘Support’.
+Make sure to include all of the edition (e.g. ‘NG’ or ‘MF’), the version (e.g. ‘21.0.2’), and the build (e.g. ‘33771’).
+Oh, and whilst you’re here, click the “Check for updates” button found just below the version information.
 If there’s a new version available, you’ll be linked straight to it!

-- Operating System of Servers and Workstations - How best to approach your problem will depend closely upon your OS.
-Be sure to let us know what version of Windows, OS X, or Linux your PaperCut servers employ, as well as that of your users’ workstations.
+Operating System of Servers and Workstations - How best to approach your problem will depend closely upon your OS.
+Be sure to let us know what version of Windows, macOS, or Linux your PaperCut servers employ, as well as that of your users’ workstations.